ouya/docs/marmalade.md

 The callback process begins by first invoking methods in the Marmalade ODK extension.

-Methods that retrieve information asyncronously need callbacks to return the data.
+Methods that retrieve information asynchronously need callbacks to return the data.

 The supplied callbacks are invoked upon completion of the extension operation.